DaRos97/wavespin/progress.md

 ## Static

+- Pass to hdf5 for saving data compactly

 ### Periodic boundary
 - Analysis on spin size S
 - Theta could change from site to site in a OBC setting